sosrs/cantrip/README.md

 #### Import a party:
 * This will have a form to load a character or monster one by one
 * This will also have the option to load a text file in a specific format to load many characters at once.
+* TODO: the skill and ability blocks are added, but no current way to save.
 ####Skill tracker:
 * By party member, lists the modifiers to skills, saving throws, and attack bonus

-* Button to auto roll any skill in the list
+* Button to auto roll any skill in the list, with advantage or disadvantage